open-foundation-team/apple-music-remote/docs/usage.md

 ```

 - `port`: TCP port for the REST API and static assets
+- `webSocketPort`: Port used for the WebSocket control channel
 - `serviceName`: Displayed in the status menu and Bonjour broadcasts
 - `autoServeClient`: When `true`, the server looks for a built web client bundle and serves it
 - `staticSearchPaths`: Directories to scan (relative to the executable) before falling back to the embedded placeholder UI.
 With `autoServeClient` enabled the app also walks parent directories from the executable and working directory to locate `client/dist` automatically.